-Their chances of catching up to their opponents were slim to none, yet Perfect Sense employee Yash Trevedi and his teammate, Special Olympics athlete Tyler Lagasse, hadn’t given up just yet.
+Their chances of catching up to their opponents were slim to none, yet Perfect Sense employee Yash Trivedi and his teammate, Special Olympics athlete Tyler Lagasse, hadn’t given up just yet.
 Down two holes going into the seventh, they were cautiously optimistic about catching up to their competition on the Stripes team.
 Then, after a little pep talk and preparation, the unthinkable happened.
 The underdog Stars team ended up winning the next three holes, clinching their match and holding off a charge from the Stripes.

 Every time I come to the DC area, I’m reminded of how special this nation is.
 It’s practically the center of the world because people from all walks of life come to this city to experience America.
 I’m reminded that it’s the people that built this nation.
 I feel grateful that I live in a country where you can accomplish anything no matter your limitations.

 Tuesday kicked off the Ryder Cup-style team tournament, where the Stars and Stripes left everything on the course.
 By Wednesday, the tournament had concluded, and the Stars team emerged victorious (34 to 26).
 Though the tournament came to an end, the fun (and golf) didn’t stop there.
-The teams traveled to TopGolf that evening where they enjoyed a celebratory dinner, bonding over the week’s memorable moments on the green as well as the new friendships forged.
+The teams traveled to Topgolf that evening where they enjoyed a celebratory dinner, bonding over the week’s memorable moments on the green as well as new friendships forged.

-The group concluded their trip on Thursday, with a visit to Perfect Sense.
+The group concluded their trip on Thursday with a visit to Perfect Sense.
 The First Tee athletes and Special Olympians learned more about the company and its mission, while also looking toward the future and exploring possible career paths.

 Following another successful Unified Challenge, Perfect Sense employees are already looking forward to what the rest of the summer holds.
-The company will be sponsoring a back-to-school drive for low-income students studying at Buzz Aldrin Elementary, just down the road from where Perfect Sense is headquartered.
-Additionally, a team will be heading to Aldrin in early August to help build an outdoor classroom, which will be used by the students year-round.
+The company will be sponsoring a back-to-school drive for low-income students studying at Aldrin Elementary, just down the road from where Perfect Sense is headquartered.
+Additionally, a team of employees will be heading to Aldrin in early August to help build an outdoor classroom, which will be used by the students year-round.